sassbreak/sassbreak.github.io/_posts/2015-02-16-css-blend-modes-with-sass.md

 When we use the `background-blend-mode` property on an element, it mixes the background image and color together based on the blend mode we set.

-The simple version of our mixin accepts three arguments: the image path, background color, and blend mode:
+The simple version of the mixin accepts three arguments: the image path, background color, and blend mode:

 {% highlight scss %}
 @mixin blendy($img, $color, $blend) {